Interacting with data through an MCP server

 1. You submit a natural language query to your agent.

-2. The agent interprets your request and selects the appropriate MCP tool.
+2. The agent interprets your request and determines the appropriate action.

-3. The MCP server executes the operation against your watsonx.data instance.
+3. The agent communicates with the MCP server, which then forwards the request to your watsonx.data instance.

 5. The agent presents the results in a conversational format.